 About Purging vs Non-Purging Bulimia

-Bulimia, called bulimia nervosa by doctors, is a sometimes deadly eating disorder.
+Bulimia, called bulimia nervosa by doctors, is a sometimes deadly form of disordered eating.
 It involves cycles of eating very large amounts of food in a binge.
 Then the individual compensates for this eating through behaviors they believe free them from the effects of their binge.
 Purging is one group of these behaviors, including self-induced vomiting and using diuretics or laxatives.

 Why and How People Commit to Either Type of Bulimia